dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 > observed risks include:
 > - interruptions caused by ADs
 > - external apps switching triggered by ADs
-> - forced application restart due to OOM
+> - forced application restart caused by OOM
 >
 > **these interruptions may result in lost or corrupted sign data**.